Here are my comments:

 Finland allocate huge amounts of national budgets onuniversity studies[/font] every year (Source?)

-Another reason for higher education's subsidization is that it gives students from all walks of life the equal entitlement to further their education.
 If all students have to cover their own expenses of study in college

 , the chances are that only the well-to-do can afford tertiary education.
 How can disadvantaged and poor students have enough money to invest in higher education when they cannot